About

 Starting his professional career in the ocean as a dive instructor, working in the Philippines, Indonesia and Saint Lucia, he later fell in love with underwater imagery and made the transition to full-time photographer.

-Since then, Henley has amassed a prolific series of award-winning images, including the coveted Grand Prize of the HIPA contest, multiple category wins in the Underwater Photographer of the Year, category winner in the Nature Photographer of the Year, winner of the Ocean Geographic David Doubilet Portfolio Award, runner-up in the Ocean Photographer of the Year, category winner in the British Wildlife Photography Awards and winner in the Natural History Museum Wildlife Photographer of the Year.
+Since then, Henley has amassed a prolific series of award-winning images, he was declared Ocean Fine Art Photographer of the Year in 2024 and won the coveted Grand Prize of the HIPA contest in 2022.
+Amongst a litany of awarded pictures, other highlights include multiple category wins in the Underwater Photographer of the Year, category winner in the Nature Photographer of the Year, winner of the Ocean Geographic David Doubilet Portfolio Award, runner-up in the Ocean Photographer of the Year, category winner in the British Wildlife Photography Awards, and highly commended in the Natural History Museum’s Wildlife Photographer of the Year.

-Henley’s photography is published in The Sunday Times, Der Spiegel, The Economist, Sierra Magazine, The Guardian, BBC Wildlife Magazine, Terre Sauvage amongst many others.
+Henley’s photography is published in The Sunday Times, Der Spiegel, National Geographic, The Economist, Sierra Magazine, The Guardian, BBC Wildlife Magazine, Terre Sauvage amongst many others.

 Henley is an author of two books.
 He is a co-author of Black is the New Blue Vol. II which showcases the strange yet delightful creatures to be found when blackwater diving.
 Guide to Cebu, co-written with his wife Jade, is a detailed homage to the very best diving to be found in their former home.